 Lown turned 38 in 1962, and it was his last year.
 He appeared in 42 games, winning four and saving six with a respectable ERA of 3.04.
 Despite those decent numbers the White Sox released him after the season, and replaced him with future Hall of Famer Hoyt Wilhelm.
 Lown was invited to join the Cincinnati Reds for the 1963 season, but after pitching a few games in spring training, he decided it was time to go home to Pueblo, Colorado, where he had pitched in the 1940s, and call it a career.
 For a pitcher who started out as a starter and not a very good one at that, he had rebounded to have a very nice career.
 He ended his career with a 55-61 record, 73 saves and a 4.12 ERA.

 Snyder, John.
 Cubs Journal.
-Year by Year and Day by Day with the Chicago Cubs Since 1876.
-Cincinnati: Clerisy Press.
-Second edition, 2008)
+Year by Year and Day by Day with the Chicago Cubs Since 1876, second edition (Cincinnati: Clerisy Press, 2008).

-Johnson, Lloyd, and Miles Wolff, The Encyclopedia of Minor League Baseball.
-Durham, North Carolina: Baseball America Inc. 1997.
-Turk Lown clipping file, National Baseball Hall of Fame Library.
+Johnson, Lloyd, and Miles Wolff, The Encyclopedia of Minor League Baseball (Durham, North Carolina: Baseball America Inc., 1997).

 Thanks to Turk Lown for an interview with the author on May 25, 2008.